Women in Oceania: Promoting equality for women in Oceania

 At present, the women of Indonesia are also venturing actively into the realm of national development, and working as active members of organizations that focus and act on women's issues and concerns.

 The women of New Zealand have the same level of equality with men, and are conferred the same level of respect as well.

 In relation to the labor force, based on data in 2006, Vanuatuan female workers comprised 49.6% of the workforce of Vanuatu.
 At present, women in Guam - together with Guamanian men - participate in jobs that belong to the wage economy category; but there are also women - among men - who work in the agricultural sector.

-In March 2011, International Women's Day was celebrated on Christmas Island for the honor of its female residents.
+In March 2011, International Women's Day was celebrated on Christmas Island in honor of its female residents.
 The event was held in order to convey the theme of "what it means to be a woman living on Christmas Island".

 Niuean women have "some rights" in relation to land tenure and inheritance of real property, but such rights are not "as strong" as those that belong to the men of Niue.